 For officers and other key employees – amounts required to be reported in box 1 or 5 of Form W-2 (whichever amount is greater);

-For directors and individual trustees – amounts required to be reported in box 7 of Form 1099-MISC (plus box 1 or 5 of Form W-2 (whichever amount is greater) if also compensated as an officer or employee); and
+For directors and individual trustees – amounts required to be reported in box 7 of Form 1099-MISC for director services and other independent contractor services to the organization, plus box 1 or 5 of Form W-2 (whichever amount is greater) if also compensated as an officer or employee; and

 For institutional trustees (such as banks or trust companies) – fees for services paid under a contractual agreement or statutory entitlement.